Hemenhk/income-tax-calculator/README.md

 ## Project Overview

 Income Tax Calculator is a website that aims to provide the user with a simple way of determining how much taxes they owe the government annually.
 This only applies to Swedish users.
+The website offers four tax brackets which the user might fall into:

+The first bracket is for those that earn less than 18800 SEK, which excludes them from paying income taxes.

+The second is for those that earn more than 18800 SEK and less than 443200 SEK, which results in a standard income tax of 31%.

+The third is for those that earn more than 443200 SEK but less than 638800 SEK, which results in a standard 31% income tax and then a 20% tax on the surplus.

+The fourth is for those that earn more than 638800SEK SEK, which results in a standard 31% income tax and then a 25% tax on the surplus.

 This site has been created as part of my second project for Code Institute.

 ## Table of Contents